 Beyond the competitions themselves, STEM programs supporting student makers include scholarships specifically targeting students who demonstrate practical skills alongside academic achievement.
 Organizations in science, technology, women in STEM, and maker education regularly offer awards for students who can demonstrate real-world project work.

-Melicreview.com maintains a directory of contests, scholarships, and competitions for students at all levels — including STEM-specific awards for high school and university students.
-For students whose work spans maker skills and academic achievement, checking the directory for current open competitions is worth the time.
+Online scholarship directories maintain listings of contests, scholarships, and competitions for students at all levels – including STEM-specific awards for high school and university students.
+For students whose work spans maker skills and academic achievement, checking these directories for current open competitions is worth the time.

 Getting a Team Started